Julia Margaret Cameron: Related Photographers

 David Wilkie Wynfield

 David Wilkie Wynfield's portrait of the Pre-Raphaelite painter William Holman Hunt was copyrighted in December 1863.
 The artist's face, dominantly positioned on the sheet, is slightly out of focus.
 There is some re-touching around the eyes (achieved by drawing or painting on the glass negative) and the print, though mounted, was left unspotted.
 These, and the use of period costume, are hallmarks of the photographs of Julia Margaret Cameron (except that she used retouching only rarely).
 Wynfield was an important adviser to Julia Margaret Cameron.
-He is known to have given her one lesson in photography and she frequently sought his advice on practical and artistic matters.
+He is known to have given her one lesson in photography and she sought his advice on practical and artistic matters.
 She wrote of him 'to my feeling about his beautiful Photography I owed all my attempts and indeed consequently all my success'.